PragyaShukla340/Loan_prediction-analysis-and-ml-model-/README.md

 # Loan_prediction-analysis-and-ml-model-

-This project involves building a model to predict loan approval based on various attributes of the applicants.
+This project involves building a ML model to predict loan approval based on various attributes of the applicants.
 Below you will find the details of the attributes used in the dataset and their significance.

 ## Attribute Significance